cryptohuism/tpsi/README.md

 ```

-You should install `g++, cmake(>=3.0), ntl, fftw3` tools or libraries.
-We test it in MacOS Mojave 10.14.2 and .
+You should install `g++, cmake(>=3.0), fftw3` tools or libraries.
+We test it in MacOS Mojave 10.14.2.
 Please read the fllowing instructions of TFHE library.